 In our times of distress, difficulties, troubles is Jesus waiting for us, longing for us, to “wake Him up!”
 To turn to Him and ask for help.
 I don’t just mean a quick “Help me Jesus” kind of prayer.
 Although I’ve certainly sent a lot of those up to Him!
 Are we spending time with Him?
 Are we listening for His “still small voice” Are we even giving Him chance to speak?
-Are we telling God what we think He ought to be doing?
-Are we blurting it all out and then getting up from our prayers and carrying on as if God never heard?
+Or are we telling God what we think He ought to be doing?
+Are we blurting it all out and then getting up from our prayers and carrying on as if God never heard and doing it ourselves?

 Getting close to Him, spending time with Him, telling Him our fears, our concerns.
 He doesn’t want us to face life’s obstacles alone.

 Don’t just pray alone, ask somebody to pray for you and with you.
 Romans 12:15 says, “Rejoice with those who rejoice, mourn with those who mourn”.
-Tell somebody, a trusted friend or a church leader, what you’re going through.
+Tell somebody, a trusted friend or church leader, maybe your parents, what you’re going through.

 When you pray, pray God’s word, speak it out and confess it, it’s amazing how just doing that will lift your spirit.

 Are you regularly reading & taking in His word?
 When I was at university I remember I was so busy reading for my studies that I let my bible reading slip away.
 My bible was gathering dust in the corner.
 Is that the case for some of us?